Chen Zhizhao: Club career

-Chen moved back to mainland China and signed a five-year contract with Nanchang Hengyuan on 26 February 2009.
+Chen moved back to mainland China and signed a five-year contract with Nanchang Hengyuan (now known as Shanghai Shenxin) on 26 February 2009.
 He scored three goals as Nanchang finished second in the China League One and won promotion to the Chinese Super League for the first time.
 He scored ten goals and assisted eight times in thirty appearances which secured Nanchang's stay in the top flight for the next season.

 Chen was linked with Liga de Honra side C.D.
 Trofense in January 2011.
 Trofense was interested with Chen, but Nanchang blocked this transfer.
 According to Chen's contract with the club on 26 February 2009, if a non-Chinese football club provided a bid of around €200,000 for him before 26 February 2011, then Nanchang would accept the transfer without any condition.
 However, Nanchang insisted that €200,000 was provided by Chen's agency instead of the Portuguese club; besides, in the new contract which signed in early 2010, there were no related contract terms, so they had enough reasons to block this transfer.
 Chen refused to return to the club after this incident.
 He didn't make any appearances for the club in the 2011 season and instead played for Panyu Pearl, a futsal team in his hometown.